PrestaShop/prestashop.github.io/news/_posts/2022-01-05-multistore-configuration-forms.md

 We set ourselves two main criteria:

-- Improve existing UX for better understanding
+- Improve existing User Experience for better understanding

 - Make the technical implementation as easily reusable as possible on existing and future configuration forms, so external contributors and module developers can easily reuse our implementation in configuration forms.